 It lives in cloud forest, where it is terrestrial and fossorial, and does not survive in seriously disturbed habitats.
 It breeds by direct development and is not dependent upon water.

-It is very poorly known, and only a few specimens have ever been recorded, despite much fieldwork having been carried out in its range.
+It is very poorly known and only a few specimens have ever been recorded, despite much fieldwork having been carried out in its range.
+However, due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

 Red List Status